ckdextergames/Icarus_mods/README.md

 11. __The Bifrost Titanium Crossbow__ (Direct link: https://bit.ly/CKDbifrost)

 The Bifrost is a weapon of unparalled power and speed.
 While it requires more resources to craft, it hits harder and has a much higher ammo capacity.
+(This mod replaces the vanilla Titanium Crossbow, crafted in the Fabricator, with this more expensive and powerful version.)

 "Not as clumsy or random as a blaster, an elegant weapon for a more civilized age."

 *__CAUTION__*: This mod may conflict with other mods!
 Recommended to use alone, or with mods known not to change these json files: "D_ProcessorRecipes", "D_ItemStatic", "D_FirearmData", and "D_Itemable".
 Or, use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!